-The long-term effectiveness and permanence criterion evaluates the degree to which an alternative permanently reduces or eliminates the potential for a MEC exposure hazard.
+The long-term effectiveness and permanence criterion evaluates the degree to which an alternative permanently reduces the potential for a MEC exposure hazard.
 Alternative 2 is likely effective in the short-term; however, long-term effectiveness is dependent on the adherence and replenishment of educational pamphlets.
-Alternative 3 provides some effectiveness by removing surface MEC; however, long-term effectiveness is low and Alternatives 2 and 3 are dependent on landowner compliance with public education pamphlets.
+Alternative 3 provides some effectiveness by removing surface MEC; however, long-term effectiveness is considered to be low and Alternatives 2 and 3 are dependent on landowner compliance with public education pamphlets.
 Alternatives 4 and 5 provide greater long-term effectiveness by removal of surface and subsurface MEC excluding those areas limited by physical obstructions.
-Long-term effectiveness for Alternatives 4 and 5 would also be dependent on landowner compliance with public education pamphlets and replenishment of educational materials; however, the alternatives still provide the best long-term effectiveness and permanence because they would significantly reduce MEC hazards.
+Long-term effectiveness for Alternatives 4 and 5 would also be dependent on landowner compliance with pamphlets and replenishment of public educational pamphlets; however, the alternatives still provide the best long-term effectiveness and permanence because they would significantly reduce MEC hazards.
 The reasonably foreseeable land use is not anticipated to change.

-2.12.4 Reduction of Toxicity, Mobility, or Volume through Treatment greatest reduction of TMV through treatment because subsurface removal of the source to the maximum anticipated depth of MEC contamination.
+2.12.4 Reduction of Toxicity, Mobility, or Volume through Treatment

+This criterion addresses the statutory preference for selecting remedies that employ treatment technologies that permanently and significantly reduce TMV of the MEC hazards.
+Alternatives 4 and 5 provide the greatest reduction of TMV through treatment as a result of subsurface removal of the source to the maximum anticipated depth of MEC contamination.
 Alternatives 1 and 2 offer no reduction in TMV through treatment of contaminants.
-Alternative 3 provides a partial reduction of TMV through treatment because surface only removal of MEC.
+Alternative 3 provides a partial reduction of TMV through treatment as a result of surface only removal of MEC.